 The Company's business faces certain security risks.
 The Company's products and services involve storage using cloud-based hosting services and also physical storage.
 Although data is stored in specialized security groups and are externally encrypted, storage hardware and networking infrastructure is provided by a third party, and security breaches and cyberattacks expose this information to a risk of loss, litigation and potential liability.
 If an actual or perceived breach of security and/or cyberattack occurs, the market perception of the effectiveness of the Company's security measures could be harmed, and the Company could lose users and may incur significant legal and financial exposure, including legal claims and regulatory fines and penalties.
 Computer viruses, break-ins, cyberattacks or other security problems could lead to misappropriation of proprietary information and interruptions, delays, or cessation in service to clients.
-Real's primary risks that could result directly from the occurrence of a cyber incident include operational interruption, loss of agent and client information, damage to the Company's financial results to be negatively impacted.
+Real's primary risks that could result directly from the occurrence of a cyber incident include operational interruption, loss of agent and client information, damage to the Company's public image and reputation, and/or potentially impact the relationships with its agents and clients, and could cause the Company's financial results to be negatively impacted.